Featured Article: William Carey’s Form of Agreement

 Tax season is once again upon us!
 Here are several reminders concerning tax issues that you may face.
 We trust that this information will be useful to you, both in giving you a better understanding of your reports and helping you to be aware of items that may affect your personal taxes.
 Please be sure that you are following published guidelines found in your Missionary Orientation Manual when listing expenses on your financial reports.
 Thank you!

-Tax Paperwork for 2015
+Tax Paperwork for 2016

 The Affordable Care Act and Your Taxes

 The Affordable Care Act (ACA) will affect your taxes in regards to your Health Insurance coverage.
 If you are enrolled in the Health Insurance Marketplace, you should expect to receive a Form 1095-A from the Marketplace, which you will need to submit to your tax preparer.
-If you were not enrolled in the Marketplace, you may still need to discuss your Health Insurance plan with your preparer, as it is our understanding this will affect your tax return this year.
+If you were not enrolled in the Marketplace, you will still need to discuss your Health Insurance plan with your preparer, as it is our understanding this will affect your tax return this year.

-It is our understanding that US residents living overseas who may have returned to the US for more than 35 days in 2015 may also be subject to specific fees regarding the Individual Shared Responsibility Provision of the ACA.
+It is our understanding that US residents living overseas who have returned to the US for more than 35 days in 2016 may also be subject to specific fees regarding the Individual Shared Responsibility Provision of the ACA.
 Information about this is available on the IRS website by clicking here.

 Questions about this should be directed to your tax preparer.